lu-jeremy/food-bridge/README.md

 recovery from a cumbersome process into a streamlined operation that benefits communities while reducing waste.

-The result is a platform that feels both sophisticated and accessible—one that harnesses advanced technology to solve real- world problems in food security and sustainability.

 ## Key Features

 ### AI-Powered Search Agent